AdobeDocs/target.pt-BR/help/c-recommendations/c-products/catalog-search.md

 ---
 description: A pesquisa no catálogo ajuda a localizar os produtos ou conteúdo no catálogo.
 keywords: catálogo, pesquisa
-seo-description: A pesquisa do catálogo no Adobe Target ajuda a localizar os produtos ou conteúdo no catálogo.
+seo-description: A pesquisa de catálogo no Adobe Target ajuda a localizar os produtos ou conteúdo no catálogo.
-seo-title: Pesquisa no catálogo no Adobe Target
+seo-title: Pesquisa de catálogo no Adobe Target
 solution: Target
 title: Pesquisa no catálogo
 title-outputclass: premium